MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ## Step 6: [Content] Tables

 In this step, you can add or remove available tables from your ServiceNow data source.
-Microsoft 365 has already selected the “**incident**” table by default.
+Microsoft 365 selects the “**incident**” table by default.
 You can choose to select more tables from the dropdown provided in this section.

 ## Step 7: [Content] Manage Properties